purpleclay/daggerverse/README.md

-# daggerverse
+# Daggerverse

-Welcome to the daggerverse!
+Welcome to the Daggerverse!
+Browse the collection of Dagger functions on offer, and streamline your CI.